VOLUNTEER IN SOUTH AFRICA

 - Mapungubwe National Park: Located along the Kolope River, this reserve expands 28,000 hectares of nature.
 It is also a World Heritage Site.
 Spending time on this reserve will allow you to view big mammals like elephants, buffalo and the white rhino.

-- Drakensberg Mountains: The largest mountain range in South Africa stretches 200 kilometres long with 3,000-metre-high peaks.
+- Drakensberg Mountains: The largest mountain range in South Africa stretches for more than 1000 kilometres with some peaks over 3,000-metre-high.
 Here you will find mountain rivers and streams, scenic cliffs and an opportunity to hike one of its trails while absorbing its natural beauty.

 GVI South Africa volunteering programs